University of Veterinary Science, Yezin

-The University of Veterinary Science, Yezin (မွေးမြူရေးဆိုင်ရာဆေးတက္ကသိုလ်(ရေဆင်း) /my/), located in Yezin in the outskirts of Naypyidaw, is the only university of veterinary science in Myanmar (Burma).
+The University of Veterinary Science, Yezin (မွေးမြူရေးဆိုင်ရာဆေးတက္ကသိုလ်(ရေဆင်း) /my/), located in Yezin in the outskirts of Naypyidaw, is the only university of veterinary science in Myanmar (formerly Burma).
 The university offers a six-year Bachelor of Veterinary Science (BVSc) program.
-Since 2014, UVS renamed its BVSc degree (UK format) to DVM (Doctor of Veterinary Medicine: USA format) and, since then, all new graduates received DVM title instead.
+In 2014, UVS renamed its BVSc degree (UK format) to DVM (Doctor of Veterinary Medicine: USA format) and, since then, all new graduates received DVM title instead.
 It accepts about 100 students a year.
-It has launched a four-year Bachelor of Animal Science (BASc) program since 2014.
+It launched a four-year Bachelor of Animal Science (BASc) program in 2014.
 It accepts about 100 students a year.
 It also offers graduate (PhD, MPhil, MVM and MVSc) degree programs.
-The language of instruction at UVS is English.
+The medium of instruction at UVS is English.